 Approved Courses for the Childhood Studies Minor

-Please check the University Bulletin for course descriptions and the Schedule of Classes to find out which of these courses will be offered each semester.
+Please check the University Bulletin for course descriptions and the Schedule of Classes to find out which courses will be offered each semester.

-Other courses with a childhood focus, including independent studies, may be petitioned for approval to one of the minor advisors.
+Other courses with a childhood focus, including independent studies, may be petitioned for approval from one of the minor advisors.
 Your petition should include the course description and a syllabus.
-For independent studies, your petition should include a paragraph description of how the study is related to childhood studies and a brief letter or e-mail from the faculty member agreeing to supervise.
+For independent studies, your petition should include a paragraph description of how the investigation is related to childhood studies and a brief letter or e-mail from the faculty member agreeing to supervise.

-If you wish to undertake an independent study listed below, you need to consult with the faculty member for approval prior to registering.
+If you wish to undertake an independent study listed below, you must consult with the faculty member for approval before registering.

 - CHST 302/ANTH 307: Experiential Learning in Child Policy (3)

 - CHST 398/ANTH 308: Child Policy Externship (3-6)

 - CHST 398C/ANTH 398C/PSCL 398C: Child Policy Externship and Capstone (3)

 - CHST 399: Independent Study (1-6)